 We also welcome that an advertising campaign was carried out by the Department in early 2018 to raise awareness of Farm Assist.
-We would like to see this campaign continued and reach out more to the farming community especially those who are most in need of Farm Assist.
+This campaign should be revisited and should be focused on reaching people at local level - visiting Marts and engaging with those most in need of it.